Gerd Althoff

 Gerd Althoff (born 9 July 1943) is a German historian of the Early and High Middle Ages.
 He presents himself (in words used as part of the title of one of his many books) as a researcher into the "political rules of the game" in the Middle Ages.
-He has held professorships at Münster (1986–1990 and 1997–2011), Gießen (1990–1995) and Bonn (1995–1997).
+He has held professorships at the University of Münster (1986–1990 and 1997–2011), the University of Giessen (1990–1995) and the University of Bonn (1995–1997).

-The fruits of Althoff's pioneering research on the Ottonian period have been enriched by collaboration with his fellow medievalist at Münster, Hagen Keller.
+The fruits of Althoff's research on the Ottonian period have been enriched by collaboration with his fellow medievalist at the University of Münster, Hagen Keller.
 Together they have, in the eyes of admirers, significantly raised the status of the University of Münster as a centre for the study of medieval history.
 Althoff's own research on the operation of medieval statehood, medieval forms of public communication, the connections binding different groups together and the means of conflict resolution applied, have since the 1980s exercised a significant influence on German and international "Mediävistics" and driven important re-evaluations of Early and High Medieval kingship.

 Life

 Gerd Althoff was born in Hamburg during the Second World War, and grew up in the Münsterland region near the Dutch border.
 He attended the "Amtsgymnasium" (secondary school) in Ibbenbüren until 1963.
-Between 1965 and 1970 he studied Germanistics at Münster and Heidelberg.
-The switch to History was triggered by Althoff's involvement in the "68 movement" and the need, cited by many West Germans of his generation, to confront recent history and the Hitler nightmare in which most Germans of the older generation - albeit with wildly varying levels of enthusiasm and commitment - were believed by the young people to have participated.
-He launched his academic career at Münster by assisting the medievalist Karl Schmid (medievalist) on the latter's "Personen und Gemeinschaften" (loosely, "individuals and society") project, which was part of a broader Medieval Research programme at the university.
-His first piece of published research concerned a list of monks at the old monastery at Prüm that is included in Prüm's Carolingian "Liber aureus".
-The piece appeared in 1973 as a contribution to the academic journal Frühmittelalterliche Studien.
-He received his doctorate (post-graduate degree) a year later in return for a piece of work on the Necrology of the Stift Borghorst at Borghorst.
-The degree was awarded by the University of Münster and the work was supervised by Karl Schmid who, a little earlier had been offered and accepted a teaching chair at Freiburg, far to the south.
-Althoff followed him, remaining at Freiburg as a research assistant for the next six years.
+Between 1965 and 1970 he studied Germanistics at the University of Münster and Heidelberg University.
+The switch to History was triggered by Althoff's involvement in the "68 movement" and the need, cited by many West Germans of his generation, to confront recent history and the Hitler nightmare in which most Germans of the older generation – albeit with wildly varying levels of enthusiasm and commitment – were believed by the young people to have participated.
+He launched his academic career at Münster by assisting the medievalist Karl Schmid (medievalist) on the latter's "Personen und Gemeinschaften" (loosely, "individuals and society") project, which was part of a broader Medieval Research programme at Münster.
+His first piece of published research, in 1973, concerned a list of monks at the old monastery in Prüm that is included in Prüm's Carolingian "Liber aureus".
+He received his doctorate (post-graduate degree) at the University of Münster a year later in return for a piece of work on the Necrology of the Stift Borghorst at Borghorst.
+The work was supervised by Karl Schmid who, a little earlier had been offered and accepted a teaching chair at the University of Freiburg.
+Althoff followed him, remaining at the University of Freiburg as a research assistant for the next six years.